matiasilva/gsb-ticketing/README.md

 # gsb-ticketing

-A collection of tools used for the 2022 Girton Spring Ball Ticketing mess
+A collection of tools used for the 2023 Girton Spring Ball Ticketing

 ## girtifier